Common prosperity

 Common prosperity (共同富裕) is a Chinese Communist Party (CCP) political slogan and stated goal to bolster social equality and economic equity.
 Under the leadership of CCP chairman Mao Zedong, common prosperity meant collective ownership.
 Paramount leader Deng Xiaoping redefined the way to achieve common prosperity by saying that some could get rich before others.
 Under the leadership of CCP general secretary Xi Jinping, the term gained large-scale prominence, with Xi defining common prosperity as more equal distribution of income but also saying that it is not uniform egalitarianism.

 History

 Yu Yongyue and Wang Shiming of the Institute of Party History and Literature of the CCP Central Committee wrote that "common prosperity has always been the ideal pursued by the Chinese people for thousands of years".
-The article said that the concepts and ideas of common prosperity has its roots in historical China, including ideas and works such as the Great Unity of Confucius and The Peach Blossom Spring of Tao Yuanming.
-It wrote that even though they didn't directly put forward the idea, Karl Marx, Friedrich Engels, Vladimir Lenin, and Joseph Stalin explored similar ideals within their works, meaning that the idea of common prosperity took ideas from both traditional Chinese culture and Marxist writers, and that therefore it had the theoretical guidance of Marxism.
+The article said that the concepts and ideas of common prosperity has its roots in historical China, including the notion of the Great Unity of Confucius and The Peach Blossom Spring of Tao Yuanming.
+They wrote that even though they didn't directly put forward the idea, Karl Marx, Friedrich Engels, Vladimir Lenin, and Joseph Stalin explored similar ideals within their works, meaning that the idea of common prosperity took ideas from both traditional Chinese culture and Marxist writers, and that therefore it had the theoretical guidance of Marxism.